craftpulse/craft-timeloop/README.md

 1. Using timeloop to create a weekly event that repeats every Monday and Friday of each week.
 <img width="1310" alt="timeloop-week-screen" src="https://user-images.githubusercontent.com/1466061/142441246-50b8128b-8aaf-400d-b5b8-3682a9349fee.png">

-2. Using Timeloop to create an monthly event that repeats on the last Sunday of every month.
+2. Using Timeloop to create a monthly event that repeats on the last Sunday of every month.
 <img width="1308" alt="timeloop-month-screen" src="https://user-images.githubusercontent.com/1466061/142441251-b96fdfd0-261a-4a0e-b8ae-2c0d898969f9.png">

 Once configured, you'll be able to start fetching start, upcoming and end dates for your Timeloop.